giorgiamezzetti/giorgiamezzetti.github.io/index.md

     </p>

    <p>
-      I examine how returns to skill differ between men and women across ages, cohorts, and historical periods, using genetic measures as a time-invariant indicator of long-run traits proxy for underlying ability.
+      I examine how returns to skill differ between men and women across ages, cohorts, and historical periods, using genetic measures as a time-invariant indicator of individual characteristics.
     </p>

   <p>